 - For flights, does the price include hold baggage?

-- For flights, dimension/weight limit for carry-on baggage
+- For flights, what are the limits for carry-on baggage

 Here are my go-to online resources for air and train travel.

 - To explore flight routings, schedules and fares go to Google Flights.
-Or try ITA Matrix Flights, which is particularly useful for more complex routes including ex EU flights.
+Or try ITA Matrix Flights, which is particularly useful for more complex routes.

 - Want to know who offers the best premium economy product?
-Try this article The Telegraph, March 31, 2017
+Check out who won Skytrax’s Awards for Best Premium Economy Class.

 - Want to select the best seat in your ticket category?
-Go to Seat Guru.
+Go to aeroLOPA.